-How to Disable Administrator Account in Windows 10
+How to Disable Administrator Account in Windows 10 or 11

 Enabling/Disabling Built-in Administrator Account in Windows 10